github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Test that the server is listening to your app

 You can test that the server is listening to your app by triggering an event for it to receive.
-You'll do that by installing the app on your {% data variables.product.prodname_dotcom %} account, which will send the [`installation` event](/webhooks-and-events/webhooks/webhook-events-and-payloads#installation) to your app.
+You'll do that by installing the app on a test repository, which will send the [`installation` event](/webhooks-and-events/webhooks/webhook-events-and-payloads#installation) to your app.
 If the app receives it, you should see output in the terminal tab where you're running `server.rb`.

+1. Create a new repository to use for testing your tutorial code.
+For more information, see "[AUTOTITLE](/repositories/creating-and-managing-repositories/creating-a-new-repository)."
-1. Install the {% data variables.product.prodname_github_app %} on your account.
+1. Install the {% data variables.product.prodname_github_app %} on the repository you just created.
 For more information, see "[AUTOTITLE](/apps/using-github-apps/installing-your-own-github-app#installing-your-own-github-app)."
-You can choose to install it on all of your repositories, or just one.
-For example, you could install it on the repository you created for this tutorial.
+During the installation process, choose **Only select repositories**, and select the repository you created in the previous step.
 2. After you click **Install**, look at the output in the terminal tab where you're running `server.rb`.
 You should see something like this:

    ```shell